 What is a Debt-to-Income Ratio?

-One of the factors that your lender will consider is the ratio of debt and income that you are carrying.
+One of the factors that your lender will consider is the debt-to-income ratio that you are carrying.
 A big income doesn’t necessarily mean that you can afford a large home.
 If you are already leveraged with other debt obligations, then it will have an impact on the size of the loan that you can get from the lender.

 To calculate your debt-to-income ratio, you need to calculate the monthly debt payments and compare that number with your gross monthly income.
 This figure helps lenders to determine if you will be able to manage the mortgage payments that will need to be made each month.